Dipesh246/smart-rafic-light-controller/README.md

 11. Start the Celery beat by running:
         - celery -A config beat -l info

-# Note eun python, celery and celery-beat commands in seprate terminals
+# Note run python, celery and celery-beat commands in seprate terminals